Jonny Bairstow: 2023 to present

 Australia toured England that year and Bairstow played in all five Tests.
 The series was drawn 2–2 and so Australia retained the Ashes.
 On the final day of the second Test at Lord's, England were chasing a target of 371 and had reached 193 for 5 during the morning session.
 Bairstow was batting with Ben Stokes and had scored 10 when he faced the final ball of an over from Cameron Green.
 It was a short-pitched delivery and Bairstow ducked underneath it, letting it go through to wicket-keeper Alex Carey.
 Thinking the ball was dead, Bairstow left his ground and started walking down the pitch to talk to Stokes.
 Just prior to Bairstow leaving his crease, Carey had underarmed the ball towards the wicket.
 Bairstow had left his crease when the ball struck the stumps and Carey appealed for a stumping.
 The decision was left to the VCR umpire who gave Bairstow out.
 The crowd reacted by booing the Australians and chanting: "Same old Aussies.
 Always cheating".
-In fact, they were not cheating because Carey's action complied with Law 20.1.2 in that the fielding side had not "ceased to regard it (the ball) as in play".
+In fact, they were not cheating because Carey's action complied with Law 20.1.2 in that the fielding team had not "ceased to regard it (the ball) as in play".

 Bairstow's best performance in the series was in the fourth Test at Old Trafford where he scored 99 not out in England's 592.
 He was left on 99 when the last wicket fell, the third time that has happened in an Ashes Test after Geoff Boycott in 1979 and Steve Waugh in 1995.
 With England in a strong position, the match ended in a draw after the final day's play was abandoned due to heavy rain.

 From January to March 2024, Bairstow played in five Tests for England in India, a series which India won 4–1.
 He scored 238 runs in his ten innings with a highest score of 39.
 The final Test at the Himachal Pradesh Cricket Association Stadium in Dharamshala was the 100th played by both Bairstow and India's Ravichandran Ashwin.
 Bairstow also reached 6,000 Test runs in the match.

 He was dropped for the West Indies tour of England in July 2024, with England men's managing director Rob Key pointing to his declining form as the reason for his omission.